nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 exit:              exits the topic to return to the subject level, where you can work with tasks and topics
 ________________________________________________________________________________________________________________________
 ```
-WARNING: Do not add extra spaces after or before help.
+NOTE: Do not add extra spaces after or before help.

 #### 4.4.2 `add` - Adding a flashcard